jvansch1/MMT-Challenge/README.md

 ## Overview

 Stocker is an app which uses JavaScript, jQuery, and D3 in order to visualize stock information.
-Bid amounts are represented by the green area starting from the bottom of the graph and Ask amount are represented by the orange area.
+Bid amounts are represented by the green area starting from the bottom of the graph and Ask amounts are represented by the orange area.
 Trades of type E are represented as red circle and trades of type P are represented by blue circles.
-The radius of the circle is represented by the number of shares which exchanged hands in the trade.
+The radius of the circle is proportional by the number of shares which exchanged hands in the trade.

 ![image](img/graph.png)